ibmresilient/resilient-community-apps/fn_zia/README.md

    ![screenshot: fn-zia-remove-from-allowlist-note](./doc/screenshots/fn-zia-remove-artifact-from-allowlist-note.png)

-An Example workflow that uses this IBM SOAR function is `ZIA: Remove From Allowlist`.
+Another example workflow that uses this IBM SOAR function is `ZIA: Remove From Allowlist`.

 The workflow is initiated by the manual data table rule `ZIA: Remove From Allowlist` for data table `Zscaler Internet Access - Allowlist`.